NearNodeFlash/NearNodeFlash.github.io/docs/guides/external-mgs/readme.md

 ### NnfLustreMGT

 A `NnfLustreMGT` resource tracks which fsnames have been used on the MGT to prevent fsname re-use.
 Any Lustre file systems that are created through the NNF software will request an fsname to use from a `NnfLustreMGT` resource.
 Every MGT must have a corresponding `NnfLustreMGT` resource.
 For MGTs that are hosted on NNF hardware, the `NnfLustreMGT` resources are created automatically.
 The NNF software also erases any unused fsnames from the MGT disk for any internally hosted MGTs.

 For a MGT hosted on an external node, an admin must create an `NnfLustreMGT` resource.
 This resource ensures that fsnames will be created in a sequential order without any fsname re-use.
 However, after an fsname is no longer in use by a file system, it will not be erased from the MGT disk.
 An admin may decide to periodically run the `lctl erase_lcfg [fsname]` command to remove fsnames that are no longer in use.

 Below is an example `NnfLustreMGT` resource.
-The `NnfLustreMGT` resource for external MGSs should be created in the `nnf-system` namespace.
+The `NnfLustreMGT` resource for external MGSs must be created in the `nnf-system` namespace.

 ```yaml
 apiVersion: nnf.cray.hpe.com/v1alpha1